Frequently Asked Questions

 I offer both online and in-person sessions.

-If you are unsure which format would suit you best, we can discuss this during an initial consultation.
+If you are unsure which format would suit you best, get in touch to discuss your needs.

 Is this approach right for me?